Parenting…it’s not for the weak

 It was wonderful!

 Now that everyone is settled in their own separate homes and Steve and I are alone once again, I’ve been thinking a lot about those three weeks.
 I remember being exhausted during those four days without my daughter and thinking about two friends of ours that have recently adopted their grandson.
-They’re close to our age and have taken on the responsibility to love and care for a baby.
+They’re close to our age and have taken on the responsibility to love and care for a baby indefinitely.
 I consider them heroes!
 I’d gladly do the same if it were needed but I am under no delusion as to how hard it would be at my age and how daunting the task would be.
 Needless to say, I have been praying for them a lot lately.
 Praying for joy and stamina.
 But, mostly, for a community of people that will rally around them with support, encouragement and help.

-I’ve also been reminded of the fact that mothers are amazing.
-I wish I could take every young mom out there to lunch and tell her that someone sees and realizes that her job is HARD!!!!
 I’d forgotten how constant it is and how exhausting it can be to have little hands pulling on you and asking for something all…day…long.
 From the moment your eyes open there are diapers to change, attention spans to occupy, things to explain, food to make, bottles to give, disasters to avert, tears to wipe, hugs to share, games to play, books to read, love to lavish, creativity to encourage and struggles to wage (and, hopefully, win).
-Not to mention all the chores that normally need to be done and nights that consist of bedtime struggles, nightmares and late night feedings.
+Not to mention all the chores that normally need to be done and nights that consist of bedtime struggles, nightmares and late-night feedings.
 Let me tell you that it matters so much more than you feel like it does.
 The time you give your children will knit their hearts to yours and that’s a gift that you can’t calculate.
 Your grace and patience will help them grow in confidence.
 Your gentleness and generosity will shape their souls so that the same gentleness and generosity flows from their lives.
-Your children see you as an angel of sorts so become what they believe you to be.
-Kids have a way of highlighting our weaknesses and that can be a gift from God if we allow Him to chisel away at the rough edges that appear.
+Your children see you as an angel of sorts, so become what they believe you to be.
+Kids have a way of highlighting our weaknesses and that can be a gift from God if we allow Him to chisel away at the rough edges that show up.
 There’s not much that reflects who we really are as well as our children’s eyes.
-Trust me, this time will fly by and you will long for messy rooms and childish laughter.
+Trust me, this time will fly by, and you will long for messy rooms and childish laughter.
 Let the sparkle in your children’s’ eyes ignite the sparkle in your own during those hard years.

 September 29, 2019